South Brisbane, Queensland: Pre-colonial times

 South Brisbane, together with West End and Highgate Hill, is known as Kurilpa (meaning water rat) by the local Indigenous people, and the area remains important in Aboriginal life.
 Musgrave Park has been for many years a place of congregation for the Murri peoples of south-east Queensland.
 It is the site of a bora ring that has been buried.
-The Ngundari (possible a Turrbal group) and Jagara peoples were drawn to the river at South Brisbane for fishing and gunyah building.
+The Ngundari (possibly a Turrbal group) and Jagara peoples were drawn to the river at South Brisbane for fishing and gunyah building.

 19th century: European settlement

-The area was named South Brisbane because it was on the south side of the Brisbane River, relative to North Brisbane (now the present Brisbane CBD) during the era of the Moreton Bay penal colony (1824-1842).
+The area was named South Brisbane because it was on the south side of the Brisbane River, relative to North Brisbane (now the present Brisbane CBD) during the era of the Moreton Bay penal colony (1824–1842).
 The name Brisbane comes from the name of the river, which in turn was named by explorer John Oxley in 1823 after Sir Thomas Brisbane, then the Governor of New South Wales.

 European settlement commenced with the first land sales in 1843, followed by the development of wharves along the bank of the Brisbane River.
 The first street in the area was called Stanley Quay, later to become Stanley Street.